Bank of England expects best year for UK economy since 1941

 In a prepared statement Thursday, the nine-member Monetary Policy Committee said it will maintain the bank's main interest rate at 0.1%.
 The unanimous and widely anticipated decision means that interest rates will remain at the lowest level in the bank's 327-year history.

-Alongside its decision, the bank's rate-setting panel said growth is likely to be greater than it previously thought as lockdown restrictions ease, vaccinations grow common, and people feeling more at ease begin to ramp up spending.
+Alongside its decision, the bank's rate-setting panel said growth is likely to be greater than it previously thought as lockdown easing and vaccines free people to spend savings built up during the pandemic.

+“New COVID cases in the United Kingdom have continued to fall, the vaccination programme is proceeding apace, and restrictions on economic activity are easing," Bank Governor Andrew Bailey told reporters in a conference call.

-The bank is now projecting U.K. economic growth of 7.25% in 2021, up from its previous forecast of 5%.
+After suffering its worst recession in over 300 years, the U.K. economy is projected to grow by 7.25% in 2021, up from the bank's previous forecast of 5%.
 That would be the greatest economic rebound since 1941 when the U.K. was on a war footing, according to Bank of England statistics that date back to 1700.

-Because it anticipates growth being brought forward, it has revised down its forecasts for next year.
+Because it anticipates growth will occur earlier than expected, it has revised down its forecasts for next year.
 It is now expects 5.75% growth in 2022, instead of the 7.25% previously predicted.

-If growth returns as quickly as the central bank expects, the British economy should make up all the ground lost during the pandemic by the end of this year.
+If growth returns as quickly as the central bank expects, the British economy will make up all the ground lost during the pandemic by the end of this year.
+The bank also said economic growth will help reduce the anticipated peak in unemployment from 7.75% to 5.5%.

-Bailey cautioned against euphoria, noting that the pandemic will still leave a long-term “scarring” effect on the British economy that will stretch public finances and keep unemployment higher than it otherwise would have been.
+Bailey cautioned against euphoria, noting that the pandemic will leave a long-term “scarring” effect on the British economy.
+He also warned of “downside risks" to the economic outlook from a potential resurgence of the virus and the possibility that new variants may be resistant to the vaccine.

 If pre-pandemic trends persisted, that would equate to around 3% of output lost during the pandemic.